openbmc/openbmc/poky/documentation/sdk-manual/intro.rst

 for a wrapper around the ``populate_sdk`` and ``populate_sdk_ext`` archives.

-Another feature for the SDKs is that only one set of cross-compiler toolchain binaries are produced for any given architecture.
+Another feature of the SDKs is that only one set of cross-compiler toolchain binaries are produced for any given architecture.
 This feature takes advantage of the fact that the target hardware can be passed to ``gcc`` as a set of compiler options.
 Those options are set up by the environment script and contained in variables such as :term:`CC` and
 :term:`LD`.
 This reduces the space needed for the tools.
-Understand, however, that every target still needs a sysroot because those binaries are target-specific.
+Understand, however, that every target still needs its own sysroot because those binaries are target-specific.

 The SDK development environment consists of the following: